4,020 ft | Sandwich | 0 routes

 Trail: Blueberry Ledge Trail, Rollins Trail, Dicey's Mill Trail

-Trail: Blueberry Ledge Trail, Rollins Trail, Dicey’s Mill Trail, Walden Trail
+Trail: Blueberry Ledge Trail, Blueberry Ledge Cutoff, Rollins Trail, Dicey's Mill Trail

 No routes available for this peak.